An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Results

 \subsection{ML-tabGAP validation}

 The most direct method to determine the quality of an ML model is to compare the energies and forces calculated by the tabGAP model and the DFT method for all structures in the training dataset.
-As shown in Fig.~\ref{fig:map}, the potential and force components predicted by tabGAP are consistent with DFT calculations in the wide ranges of the energy (from $-10$~eV/atom to 10~eV/atom) and atomic force ($-400$~eV/Å to 400~eV/Å), far exceeding the average energy and pressure of the high-temperature liquid phase.
-All points lie on the diagonal solid line in the figure, with root mean square errors (RMSE) of $0.013$~eV/atom and $0.679$~eV/\r A. The consistency over such a wide range lays the foundation for studying the thermodynamic response of SiC under extreme temperatures and pressures.
+As shown in Fig.~\ref{fig:map}b-d, the potential and force components predicted by tabGAP are consistent with DFT calculations in the wide ranges of the energy (from $-10$~eV/atom to 10~eV/atom) and atomic force ($-400$~eV/\r A to 400~eV/\r A), far exceeding the average energy and pressure of the high-temperature liquid phase.
+All points lie on the diagonal solid line in Fig.~\ref{fig:map}c and \ref{fig:map}d, with root mean square errors (RMSE) of $0.013$~eV/atom and $0.679$~eV/\r A. The consistency over such a wide range lays the foundation for studying the thermodynamic response of SiC under extreme temperatures and pressures.

 Table~\ref{tab:rmse_structures} lists the numerical results of the training errors.
 Dimer and trimer configurations were primarily included to achieve realistic repulsion and avoid extrapolation, as discussed previously.
 Their absolute forces are enormous, reaching approximately 400~eV/\r A, and are given low weights in training, resulting in high training errors.
 The error magnitudes for crystalline configurations are much smaller, consistent with the gradually decreasing normalization of the GAP fitting.
-For example, we set the regularization noise of forces in bulk crystal configurations to 0.1~eV/Å, for the melted configurations to 0.3~eV/Å and for dimers and trimers to 2.0~eV/Å. The tabGAP exhibits errors in both the energy and force components that are two orders of magnitude smaller than the training energies and forces range: the RMSE for energy ranges from 0~eV/atom to 0.340~eV/atom, while the RMSE for force varies from 0~eV/Å to 3.932~eV/Å.
+For example, we set the regularization noise of forces in bulk crystal configurations to 0.1~eV/\r A, for the melted configurations to 0.3~eV/\r A and for dimers and trimers to 2.0~eV/\r A. The tabGAP exhibits errors in both the energy and force components that are two orders of magnitude smaller than the training energies and forces range: the RMSE for energy ranges from 0~eV/atom to 0.340~eV/atom, while the RMSE for force varies from 0~eV/\r A to 3.932~eV/\r A.